wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 == Description ==

 Contact Form plugin by vCita was designed and built with WordPress developers in mind, to enhance your website and take your websites’ lead generation to new levels of success. <BR>
-Use vCita Contact Form Builder to create beautiful forms in seconds - customized to any purpose and perfectly match your website and brand.<BR><BR>
+Use vCita Contact Form Builder to create beautiful forms in seconds - customized to any purpose and perfectly match your website and brand.<BR>

 **vCita Contact Form is Free!** Download Our WordPress Contact Form Now.<BR>
 The plugin connects to your vCita account.
 You may create a FREE account at vCita directly from the plugin.